Hello, I’m Zhengxu! 👋

 Academic Interests 🎓

-Across Stanford and Berkeley, I’ve had the opportunity to work on a range of impactful projects—from benchmarking project-scale code agents and serving diffusion transformers, to implementing reinforcement learning solutions for healthcare facilities.
+Across Stanford and Berkeley, I’ve worked on projects ranging from benchmarking verifiable code generation and serving diffusion transformers to building reinforcement learning systems for healthcare operations and metadata pipelines for NLP research.

 Professional Journey 💻

-• Research assistance at UC Berkeley’s Sky Computing Lab
+- Research at UC Berkeley’s Sky Computing Lab on efficient serving systems for diffusion transformers

-• Machine Learning engineering at UC Berkeley’s School of Public Health
+- Machine learning engineering at UC Berkeley School of Public Health on infectious disease preprint triage and review tooling

 Beyond the Code 🎮